PgBiel/elembic/src/element.typ

   stateful: 2
 )

+// Special values that can be passed to an element's constructor to retrieve some data or show
+// some behavior.
+#let special-data-values = (
+  // Indicate that the constructor should return the element's data.
+  get-data: 0
+)

 // When on stateful mode, this state holds the sequence of 'data' for each scope.
 // The last element on the list is the "current" data.
 #let style-state = state("__custom_element_state", ())